pamlib/stories/docs/stories/thespacetimecrystal.md

 As they explored the futuristic city, the three friends encountered people who were just as amazed to see them as they were to see the world of the future.
 They quickly became celebrities, with people everywhere wanting to meet them and learn about their adventures with the Space-Time Crystal.

 But as much as they enjoyed their time in the future, the friends knew they couldn't stay there forever.
 They activated the crystal once more and returned home, grateful for the incredible experiences they had had and eager to see what other wonders the crystal had in store for them.

+"We should really be more careful with that crystal," Sarah said as they landed back in the present.
+"Who knows where it could take us next time."

+"Yeah, you're right," Alex agreed.
+"But can you imagine the stories we could tell?
+The things we could see and do with this thing?"

+"I don't know," John said.
+"It's pretty risky.
+What if we ended up somewhere dangerous or got stuck in the past or future?"

+"Well, we'll just have to be careful and make sure we have a plan before we use it again," Sarah said.
+"But I have to admit, I'm definitely up for more adventures with the Space-Time Crystal."

+The friends smiled at each other, already planning their next journey through time and space.
+They knew that with the power of the crystal, the possibilities were endless.

+As the three friends explored a strange new world filled with alien landscapes and creatures, they couldn't help but feel a sense of awe and wonder.
+They spent hours marveling at the wonders of this new dimension and trying to understand its mysteries.

+But as the day began to turn to night, the friends realized that they needed to find a way back home.
+They gathered around the Space-Time Crystal once more and focused their energy on returning to their own world.

+After what felt like an eternity, they finally felt the familiar sensation of the world shifting around them.
+When they opened their eyes, they found themselves back in the woods where they had started their journey.

+"We did it!"
+Sam exclaimed, grinning from ear to ear.

+"That was incredible," Jessica said, her eyes shining with excitement.

+"I can't wait to do it again," Alex said, already planning their next adventure with the Space-Time Crystal.

+As they made their way back home, the three friends couldn't stop talking about their incredible journey through time and dimensions.
+But as they discussed the potential risks of using the crystal, they realized that it could also be used for evil.

+"We have to destroy it," Alex said firmly.
+"We can't let anyone else get their hands on it and use it for nefarious purposes."

+The three friends knew that it was the right thing to do, even though it meant giving up their incredible adventures with the Space-Time Crystal.
+They gathered all of their strength and focused their energy on destroying the crystal, shattering it into a million pieces.

+As they watched the shards of the crystal fall to the ground, the three friends knew that they had made the right decision.
+They had protected the world from the dangers of the Space-Time Crystal, and they knew that they had done the right thing.